Charles Frederick Houghton: Political career

 In 1865 and 1866, he led expeditions to explore the Gold Range through to the Columbia River mines.
 In 1866, he was appointed justice of the peace.
-After British Columbia entered confederation he was elected to the House of Commons of Canada for the riding of Yale District in 1871.
+After British Columbia entered Canadian Confederation he was elected to the House of Commons of Canada for the riding of Yale District in 1871.

 After being promoted to lieutenant-colonel, he was appointed deputy adjutant-general of the militia for Military District No.11 (British Columbia) in 1873.

 In 1877, he commanded a force of 60 men, reinforced by infantry and artillery from New Westminster and the gunboat HMS Grappler, in a failed attempt to remove striking colliers from Robert Dunsmuir's Wellington mine.
 Two years later, Houghton married Dunsmuir's daughter, Marion.

 After his marriage and a half-year in Europe, Houghton was transferred to Manitoba where he organised the 90th (Winnipeg) Battalion of Rifles.
 He was passed over in favour of Major-General Frederick Dobson Middleton for command of the troops charged with suppressing the North-West Rebellion.